JohanWinther/strecklista/README.md

 Here are the general settings for the web app.

 * `password` - This is the password for the admin page in the web app.
 * `groups` - A list of all the groups and in what order they should be shown.
+Note that users that are in hidden groups can still be selected in the favourite and plus menues.
 * `buttons` - Which buttons should be shown in the action bar.
 * `mail_user` - Email address and user name for Microsoft account which will be used to send out [account balance reminders](#account-balance-email-reminders).
 * `mail_pw` - Password for the account above.